-- Independence of mind being unaffected by influences that could compromise professional judgement, ensuring our people act with integrity, exercise objectivity and professional scepticism. - Independence in appearance avoiding any significant facts and circumstances that could lead to a third party concluding an audit, review or assurance team member's or PwC's integrity, objectivity or professional scepticism has been compromised.
+- Independence of mind being unaffected by influences that could compromise professional judgement, ensuring our people act with integrity, exercise objectivity and professional scenticism - 2.
+Independence in appearance avoiding any significant facts and circumstances that could lead to a third party concluding an audit, review or assurance team member's or PwC's integrity, objectivity or professional scepticism has been compromised

-Graeme Pinfold is the designated PwC New Zealand Executive Director (former partner and licensed auditor) responsible for independence and the implementation of the PwC Global Independence Policy including additional New Zealand requirements.
+Jonathan Freeman is the designated PwC New Zealand Partner Responsible for Independence (PRI) and the implementation of the PwC Global Independence Policy including additional New Zealand requirements.
+Jonathan is also a licenced auditor and PwC New Zealand's Assurance Risk & Quality Leader.
 This includes managing the related independence processes and providing support to the business.
-Graeme is supported by a team of independence specialists and reports directly to the CEO.
+Jonathan is supported by a team of independence specialists and reports directly to the CEO.